PammillerPersonal/open-source-policy/README.md

 ### Credits

-This repository was originally forked from the [18F](https://18f.gsa.gov/), a digital delivery service within GSA, and the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/).
+This repository was originally forked from the [18F](https://18f.gsa.gov/) open source policy repository and the [Consumer Financial Protection Bureau](https://www.consumerfinance.gov/).
+(Note: 18F is a digital delivery service within GSA and is leading open source code publications efforts within the agency.)

 ### Public domain